-The District is providing parents the name of all pesticide products expected to be applied at school facilities this school year.
+The District is not planning to use any pesticide products at school facilities this school year.
+Should the District find that it does need to use any pesticide products, parents will receive identification of the products that includes the name, active ingredient(s), and date and location of application.
 Only fully certified pesticides can be used on school grounds.
 The identification includes the name and active ingredients.
-The school's Integrated Pest Management Plan (IPM) is updated by july 1st each year.
-The IPM, pesticide names and active ingredients, and application dates are posted on the school and/or district website at www.soulsbyvilleschool.com.
+The school's Integrated Pest Management Plan (IPM) is updated annually by November 30.
+The IPM, pesticide names and active ingredients, and application dates are posted on the school and/or district website at www.coldspringschool.net/page/facilities.